-It is with great excitement that I welcome you to the part of your academic career where the saying "the sky is the limit" seriously applies.
-This final adventure into the career world of public health will transport you, not only toward career opportunity but also toward self-identification.
+It is with great excitement that I welcome you in the final stretch of your senior year.
+This adventure into the career world of public health will guide you toward not only vital networking opportunities, but also necessary learning experiences.

 As the Internship Site Supervisor, I have the amazing opportunity to assist you in every step of the process toward the path of the public health professional.
+The purpose of this manual is provide you with an interactive workbook format of all the documents and policies required for a successful internship.
+It is our expectation that you use this guide throughout the two semesters of your senior year.

-This culminating experience enhances the skills and knowledge you have all worked so hard to obtain and combines them with an opportunity to put many of those skills into action.
-William Paterson University's public health interns have the reputation as one of the most professional and prepared interns in the field.
-We take pride great in this reputation along with the relationships that we have built with our community partners who serve as our internship site supervisor, partnerships that we take extremely serious.
+William Paterson University's public health interns have a reputation of being one of the most professional and prepared interns in the field.
+We take great pride in this reputation along with the relationships that we have built with our community partners throughout the years.

-This internship process will open the opportunity to transform knowledge into practice by exploring your greatest interests, discovering your hidden talents, and reassuring your subtle fears.
-As the great Dumbledore said in The Chamber of Secrets, "It is our choices that show what we truly are, far more than our abilities."
-So choose to make this a great year by discovering the best within yourselves as you prepare for a future in public health.
+This internship process can transform knowledge into practice by exploring your greatest interests, discovering your hidden talents, and reassuring your subtle fears.
+As the great Jay-Z said, "I believe everyone in the world is born with genius-level talent.
+Apply yourself to whatever you're genius at, and you can do anything in the world".
+Let us apply our public health genius towards this new chapter in life!